isomerpages/cris-scri/_aspire-members/Mr Henry Yau.md

 Centre (China), Managing Director of The University of Hong Kong Clinical Trials Centre, and Honorary Assistant Professor of Macau University of Science and Technology.</p>
-<p>Henry started his career in the pharmaceutical industry in early-1990s.
+<p>Henry started his career in the pharmaceutical industry in early 1990s.
-He has been specializing in clinical research management for over two decades.
+He has been specialising in clinical research management for over two decades.
 He also undertakes roles in many international bodies such as Steering Board Member and Past Chairperson of the International Clinical Trial Center Network (ICN), Member of the Working Group on Good Governance Practice